Pence-Harris debate to unfold as Trump recovers from virus

 The vice president is a 61-year-old former Indiana governor and ex-radio host, an evangelical Christian known for his folksy charm and unwavering loyalty to Trump.

 Harris is a 55-year-old California senator, the daughter of a Jamaican father and an Indian mother.
-She is also a former prosecutor whose pointed questioning of Trump's Supreme Court nominees and cool charm on the campaign trail made her a Democratic star.
+She is also a former prosecutor whose pointed questioning of Trump's appointees and court nominees and cool charm on the campaign trail made her a Democratic star.

 She will make history as the first Black woman to appear in a vice presidential debate.
 Democrats hope the historic nature of her candidacy will help energize key groups of likely Democratic voters — African Americans and young people, in particular — who have shown less excitement for Biden.